fortwaynedsa/fortwaynedsa.org/_pages/en/elections.md

 ---
 ---

+**Fort Wayne DSA needs you!** Our steering committee has laid the foundation, and we need people to take our chapter to the next level.
+Fill out the form below to indicate your interest in one of the positions on our executive committee (the group of people that help organize the chapter)!

+Deadline for submissions is 7pm on August 18th, where each candidate will have a chance to introduce themselves to the group - if you are unable to attend, please [email us a introductory paragraph for us to read at the meeting](/contact).

+After the meeting, a link to the ballot will be emailed to our membership - voting will go on until 7pm on September 1st.
+The results will be announced at the meeting on the same day.

+<link href='https://actionnetwork.org/css/style-embed-whitelabel-v3.css' rel='stylesheet' type='text/css' /><script src='https://actionnetwork.org/widgets/v4/form/candidate-nomination?format=js&source=widget'></script><div id='can-form-area-candidate-nomination' style='width: 100%'><!-- this div is the target for our HTML insertion --></div>

-These are the current positions we have, but new positions can be added with a simple majority of the steering committee - come to the next meeting and pitch your idea!
-Whether it's one of these positions, or a new one, fill out the form at the bottom of this page!
+These are the current positions we have, but new positions can be added with a simple majority of the steering committee - [come to the next meeting and pitch your idea](/events/upcoming)!

 ### 2 co-chairs
 * Set meeting agendas & ownership over meeting logistics